vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Unregister users from pool *pool* from the system, i.e. remove entries from `/etc/passwd` and `/etc/group`.
 Enabled by default.

+    `--if-imported`
+      Export the pool if it is imported, exit successfully if it is not imported.

 `pool ls` [*names...*]
   List imported pools.
 If no *names* are provided, all pools are listed.